Keidanren to propose law allowing virtual-only shareholder meetings

 The group will announce the proposal soon.
 It will also include the proposal in a list of requests for deregulation that will center on digitalization.

-The companies act requires companies to determine the place in order to convene shareholders meetings.
+The Companies Act requires companies to specify a location in order to convene shareholders meetings.
 Companies holding virtual meetings are forced to shoulder a heavy burden because they also have to set up physical sites.

 Keidanren, which believes that efforts to promote dialogue between companies and investors are important even amid the novel coronavirus epidemic, will seek legislation like a special law for virtual-only shareholders meetings, the sources said.